Guide on How To Embed a Survey in an Email Newsletter

 Dropdown questions

-They allow respondents to select an answer from a list of options.
-Dropdown questions are often used to ask respondents about their age, gender, income, education level, marital status, etc.
+These allow respondents to select an answer from a list of options.
+Dropdown questions are often used to ask about age, gender, income, education level, marital status, and other demographic information.

 Source: Voxco